Limmen/erl_pengine/README.md

  ...
 ```

-destroy function takes a pid of a pengine process and sends a request to the prolog server to destroy the pengine and then
+The `destroy/1` function takes a pid of a erlang process representing the slave-pengine and sends a request to the prolog server to destroy the slave-pengine and
-it the erlang process will also terminate. destroy function is typically only necessary if the pengine was created with
+once that is done the erlang process will also terminate.
+The destroy function is typically only necessary if the pengine was created with
-option `destroy=false` otherwise the pengine will destroy itself after query completion.
+option `destroy=false` otherwise the slave-pengine will destroy itself after query completion and so will the erlang-process.

 ```erlang
 %% Create pengine with default options